-The premise is simple and genial.
-The perfect tragic irony.
-A teenager not yet adept to dealing with life’s contradictions — can we ever blame such a character? — offers us a scathing criticism of how insane society can become and the dubious pillars it is founded on.
+The premise is simple and genial, the perfect tragic irony: a teenager not yet adept to dealing with life’s contradictions — can we ever blame such a character? — offers us a scathing criticism of how insane society is and the dubious pillars it is founded on.
 He is the perfect tool to speak out candidly, without sounding didactic.
 His voice resonates with an immature yet appealing sense of reason, which we, too, shared when growing up, to each our own.
 We identify with Caulfield.
 He becomes the perfect messenger for bad news and ugly truths.
-We can’t shoot him down because he is troubled and confused and on the brink of disaster himself.
+We can’t shoot him down because he is troubled and confused and on the brink of disaster.
 How can we crucify a child with issues, insecurities, and, last but not least, enhanced perceptive skills?

 Haulden Cofield is too perceptive for his own good, too immature to handle what he sees and feels.

-Failure to see into the core of our past will render us jaded, turning life into a tainted and depressing affair.
-Into a long, dark winter, the stretches of which new youths will roam in their effort to find warmth and purpose.
+Failure to see into the core of our past renders us jaded, turning life into a tainted and depressing affair.
+Into a long, dark winter, the stretches of which new youths roam in their effort to find warmth and purpose.